Chace0219/AlexaPi/README.md

-# AlexaPi
-AlexaPi including wav
+# AlexaPi including call ASK using Wav file without voice after hotward

 This is a client for Amazon's Alexa service.
 It is intended and tested to run on a wide range of platforms, such as Raspberry Pi, Orange Pi, CHIP and ordinary Linux or Windows desktops.